-- 7. It is further argued that in view of the provisions of Section 43-D (5) of the UAPA, it is the duty of the court dealing with the bail application of the accused to satisfy itself with regard to there being reasonable grounds for believing that accusation against the accused is, prima facie, true.
+7. It is further argued that in view of the provisions of Section 43-D (5) of the UAPA, it is the duty of the court dealing with the bail application of the accused to satisfy itself with regard to there being reasonable grounds for believing that the accusation against the accused is, prima facie, true.
 This provision has been inserted with a view to ensure that the stringent provisions of the U.A.P.A. are not misused against innocent persons.
-In the present matter, the learned Special Court has completely failed to satisfy itself about the applicability of Section 43-D (5) of the UAPA and has merely rejected bail application of the appellant merely because a charge-sheet has been filed against him and the bail application of the co accused was rejected. - 8.
-There was neither any occasion nor any motive for the appellant to commit the offence in question.
-The appellant is languishing in jail for about two years even though there is no prima facie case against him and no active role has been attributed to him by the investigating agency. - 9.
-It is a settled position of law that presence of statutory restrictions like Section 43-D (5) of UAPA, per se does not oust the jurisdiction of the Constitutional Courts to grant bail on grounds of violation of Part-III of the Constitution of India.
+In the present matter, the learned Special Court has completely failed to satisfy itself about the applicability of Section 43-D (5) of the UAPA and has merely rejected bail application of the appellant merely because the bail application of the co accused was rejected.

+8. There was neither any occasion nor any motive for the appellant to commit the offence in question.
+The appellant is languishing in jail since 05.10.2020 even though there is no prima facie case against him and no active role has been attributed to him by the investigating agency.

+9. It is a settled position of law that presence of statutory restrictions like Section 43-D (5) of UAPA, per se does not oust the jurisdiction of the Constitutional Courts to grant bail on grounds of violation of Part-III of the Constitution of India.
 Indeed, both the restrictions under the statutes as well as the powers exercisable under constitutional jurisdiction may be well harmonized.

-- 10. There are about 55 witnesses of the prosecution as per the charge-sheet.
-The trial is yet to commence.
-The appellant is languishing in jail since 14.02.2021. - 11.
-There is not even a prima facie case, establishing the complicity of the appellant and the nature and gravity of charges and the absence of criminal history on his part require his release on bail. - 12.
-Learned counsel for the appellant vehemently submitted that the named co-accused, namely, Sidhique Kappan, who has been assigned the lead role, has been granted bail by Hon'ble Apex Court vide order dated 09.09.2022 passed in SLP (Crl.)
+10. There are about 55 witnesses of the prosecution as per the charge-sheet.
+The appellant is languishing in jail since 05.10.2020.

+11. There is not even a prima facie case, establishing the complicity of the appellant and the nature and gravity of charges and the absence of criminal history on his part require his release on bail.

+12. Learned counsel for the appellant has vehemently submitted that the named co-accused, namely, Sidhique Kappan, who has been assigned the lead role, has been granted bail by Hon'ble Apex Court vide order dated 09.09.2022 passed in SLP (Crl.)
 No.7844 of 2022.
-His further submission is that the other co-accused, namely, Alam @ Mohammad Alam, who was named in the F.I.R. and Atikur Rahman have been granted bail by a Division Bench of this Court vide orders dated 23.08.2022 and 15.03.2023, passed in Criminal Appeal Nos.1597 of 2022 & 2674 of 2022, respectively.
-It is also argued that no criminal antecedents of the present appellants could be found by the investigating agency after a thorough investigation. - 13.
-On the basis of aforesaid submissions, learned counsel for the appellant prays that the appeal deserves to be allowed and the appellant deserves to be released on bail.
+His further submission is that the other co-accused, namely, Alam @ Mohammad Alam, who was also named in the F.I.R., Atikur Rahman, K.A.
+Rauf Sherif and Mohd.
+Danish @ Tunnu have been granted bail by co-ordinate Benches of this Court vide orders dated 23.08.2022, 15.03.2023, 7.7.2023 and 7.7.2023, passed in Criminal Appeal Nos.1597 of 2022, 2674 of 2022, 43 of 2023 and 764 of 2023, respectively.
+It is also argued that no criminal antecedents of the present appellant could be found by the investigating agency after a thorough investigation.

+13. On the basis of aforesaid submissions, learned counsel for the appellant prays that the appeal deserves to be allowed and the appellant deserves to be released on bail.